-1.4 Purpose and structure of the Draft EIS
+1.4 Purpose and structure of the EIS

-1.4.1 Purpose of the Draft EIS
+1.4.1 Purpose of the EIS

-The purpose of this Draft EIS is to address the requirements of Condition 16 of the Airport Plan and to support the request to the Australian Minister for the Environment and Water for advice in accordance with Section 160 of the EPBC Act prior to any approval of the airspace and flight paths.
+The purpose of this EIS is to address the requirements of Condition 16 of the Airport Plan and to support the request to the Australian Minister for the Environment and Water for advice in accordance with Section 160 of the EPBC Act prior to any approval of the airspace and flight paths.

 The project was referred to the then Australian Minister for the Environment in 2021 (EPBC 2022/9143) in accordance with Section 161 of the EPBC Act and Condition 16 of the Airport Plan.
 In response, the delegate for the Minister determined that an EIS would be required and issued the EIS Guidelines on 26 April 2022 (refer to Appendix C (EIS Guidelines)).
-This Draft EIS has been prepared to address these requirements.
+The Draft EIS was prepared to address these requirements and was placed on public exhibition between 24 October 2023 and 31 January 2024.
+A total of 8,477 submissions were received.

-The Draft EIS has also been prepared to have regard to relevant Airservices Australia policies and standards.
+The EIS has also been prepared to have regard to relevant Airservices Australia policies and standards.